dmathijs/c-7.0-in-a-nutshell/chapters/chapter 2/notes.md

 block of memory in which objects (i.e. reference-type instances reside).
 References are cleaned up by the garbage collector.
 It's impossible to explicitely delete objects in c#

 **The heap also contains all static fields.
-These live until hte appplication domain is torn down.**
+These live until the appplication domain is torn down.**

 default values is equal to bitwise zeroing of memory. e.g. for reference types this will mean that all the values are null.
 Default value can be obtained by writing ```default(string)```